aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

 ## Accessing Jenkins

 Once deployed, the Jenkins service can be accessed through its associated load balancer.
 The service is accessible through the ALB on ports 443 and 80 by default.
+The module does **NOT** allowlist any IP addresses by default.
+Users must edit the ALB security group to grant access to the Jenkins Service.

 You can find the DNS address for the ALB created by the module by running the following command: